Paracetamol for mild-to-moderate pain

-If there is any possibility that your child may have had more than a double dose, or you are not sure, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales) or take your child to hospital straight away.
+If there is any possibility that your child may have had more than a double dose, or you are not sure, contact your doctor or or local NHS services (details at end of leaflet) or take your child to hospital straight away.
 Take the medicine container or pack with you, even if it is empty.
 This will be useful to the doctor.
 Have the packet with you if you telephone for advice.

 - Paracetamol rarely causes side-effects when given at the correct dosage.

-- Amounts of paracetamol can cause permanent damage to the liver.
+- Amounts of paracetamol above the recommended dose can cause permanent damage to the liver.
 It is therefore important that you follow the dosage instructions provided by your doctor.

-Can other common medicines be given at the same time as paracetamol?
+Can other medicines be given at the same time as Paracetamol?